elliot-tio/WhereDidMyMoneyGo/README.md

 # Where Did My Money Go?

-A new Flutter project.

 ## Money Management

-Android app for managing and tracking your funds and expenses for responsible personal finances.
+This is an android app for managing and tracking your expenses.
+Hopefully it will help us be more fiscally responsible!

+## Future Ideas
+* Monthly Breakdown
+* Receipt image storage
+* Using firebase database instead of local sqlite